Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-There is low risk associated with the supply chain for commercial carpet.
+There is medium level of risk associated with the supply chain for commercial carpet.
 Across the supply chain, direct inputs are readily available on a global scale.
-Risk increases among second-tier suppliers of plastic, resin and fiber inputs due to high price volatility in crude oil, which is an essential input material....
+Risk increases among second tier suppliers of plastic, resin and fiber inputs due to high price volatility in crude oil, which is an...
 Subscribe to learn more.